Toy Industry Association (TIA) Statement on Toy Safety, Age Grading and Small Parts

 - Be a good role model for the safe use of toys and stay engaged in active adult supervision of children at play.

-- Keep stuffed toys out of the cribs of infants and younger children.
+- Keep stuffed toys out of the cribs of infants and younger children and follow package instructions for the use of mobiles and other toys intended to be used near a crib.

-- Keep toys organized and off stairs or high-traffic areas in your home.
+- Keep toys organized and off stairs or out of high-traffic areas in your home.

 - Keep toys away from unsupervised areas (pools, bathtubs, driveways or streets with traffic) so they don’t lure a child into a dangerous situation.